Avigdor Ben-Gal: Military career

 A few years after Israel became independent and won the 1948 Arab-Israeli War, Ben-Gal was drafted into the Israel Defense Forces (IDF).
 His first combat experience came during the 1956 Suez War with Egypt.
 Despite having dreamed of being a doctor, he decided to stay in the army after his mandatory military service was finished.
 In an interview, he explained his reasons:

 "I never intended to turn the army into a career, but I remained because I liked it.
 I loved the Negev, the desert, the fields.
 I loved speeding in jeeps.
 Later I got used to the army, and it became a part of me.
 And maybe also, I was afraid to make a new start in life."

 During the Six-Day War in 1967, he was the operations chief of a brigade that broke through Egyptian fortifications in the Sinai.
 He lost half his right foot when his jeep struck a mine.
 By 1972, he had been appointed commander of a brigade.

 During the Yom Kippur War in 1973, Ben-Gal commanded the 7th Armored Brigade and oversaw the defense of the Golan Heights against Syrian attack.
 Ben-Gal had foreseen the war two weeks before it started, and had begun preparing his brigade.
 As the threat of war wasn't being taken seriously in Israel at the time, he had been branded a "madman".
 However, when the war broke out, his brigade was the only IDF unit in a state of full readiness.

 The heroic stand of the 7th Armored Brigade and Yanush Ben-Gal's personal heroism and leadership are believed by many to be decisive factors in the Israeli victory over the Syrians.

 In 1977, Ben-Gal was appointed head of the Northern Command.
 He served in this position until late-summer 1981, when he was replaced by General Amir Drori.
 He played a key role in Operation Litani (1978).
-Subsequently he was responsible for arming and training Saad Haddad’s militia which eventually became the South Lebanon Army.
-The frequent Israeli army raids deep into southern Lebanon, which were credited with reducing cross-border raids, led to comments in the Hebrew press suggesting that he was waging a private war.
-In 1981 he gave an interview in which he said Israel should “give all-out support for the Christians to enable them to liberate Lebanon from the Syrian conquest.”
+Subsequently he was responsible for arming and training Saad Haddad's militia, which eventually became the South Lebanon Army.
+The frequent IDF raids deep into southern Lebanon, which were credited with reducing cross-border raids, led to comments in the Hebrew press suggesting that he was waging a private war.
+In 1981 he gave an interview in which he said Israel should "give all-out support for the Christians to enable them to liberate Lebanon from the Syrian conquest."

-In August 1979 Ben-Gal was “rebuked” by Defence Minister Ezer Weizman after he was quoted as saying that Israel’s Arab citizens were “a cancer in our body ... waiting for an opportunity to do us down.”
+In August 1979 Ben-Gal was "rebuked" by Defence Minister Ezer Weizman after he was quoted as saying that Israel's Arab citizens were "a cancer in our body ... waiting for an opportunity to do us down."